 - Please read and discuss your child's reading book with them.
-Aim to do this at least three times per week and encourage your child to answer questions, retrieve evidence and make inferences about the story they have read. - Please support them in completing their homework and handing it on time, every Wednesday, when we will review it in class - Encourage them to undertake TTRockstars (30 mins per week) as frequently as possible. small chunks daily are more effective - Encourage them to check Google Classroom and ensure they have completed all the homework tasks set. - Please sign by their daily recorded reading tasks as well as the current week in their planners. - Ensure they are wearing the correct uniform - Encourage them to speak with us before the deadline day if they do not understand their homework and need help. - Tell us if there is anything worrying or upsetting your child.
+Aim to do this at least three times per week and encourage your child to answer questions, retrieve evidence and make inferences about the story they have read. - Encourage them to undertake TTRockstars (30 mins per week) as frequently as possible, small chunks daily are more effective - Encourage them to check Google Classroom and ensure they have completed all the homework tasks set. - Please sign by their daily recorded reading tasks as well as the current week in their planners. - Ensure they are wearing the correct uniform - Encourage them to speak with us before the deadline day if they do not understand their homework and need help. - Tell us if there is anything worrying or upsetting your child.